 High School Acceptance

 Technology is integrated into classroom instruction pre-kindergarten through eighth grade.
-We are one-to-one with iPads, as well as have portable class sets of MacBook Airs that are regularly used in all classes.
+Cathedral School is one-to-one with iPads, as well as have portable class sets of MacBook Airs that are regularly used in all classes.

 Cathedral School has an extended care program on-site.
 Morning care begins at 7:00 am and aftercare is open until 5:30 pm.

 Generally, extended care is open on early dismissal days and teacher professional development and in-service days.
 Extended care is closed on all holidays as well as Christmas, Spring, and Summer breaks.

 Foreign Language and Specialists

 All students, PK-8, receive instruction from a specialist in Spanish, Physical Education, Art, Library, and Music.
 Technology is integrated into classroom instruction.

-Cathedral students attend Mass as a school in the Cathedral on Wednesdays, at least twice per month.
-On the alternate Wednesdays students gather in the gym for Prayer on Wednesday.
+Cathedral students attend Mass as a school in the Cathedral on Wednesdays, at least once per month.
+On the alternate Wednesdays students gather in the Cathedral for Prayer on Wednesday.
 Mass and Prayer on Wednesday services are planned by students.
 Mass begins at 8:30, while Prayer on Wednesday begins at 8:20.

 A hot lunch entree is available for purchase Mondays and Fridays.
 A sack lunch option is available for purchase through an outside vendor, My Lunchbox, on Tuesdays, Wednesdays, and Thursdays.
 Milk is included with the purchase of hot lunch and is also available for sack lunch students five days a week with the purchase of a milk card.

 Parents are active partners in the education of Cathedral students.
 Our parents participate in a variety of activities throughout the school.

 Our Parents Association sponsors a number of events throughout the year.
-Some are community building in nature; these include our Back-to- School Celebration, Special Friends Breakfast, and April in Paris(h), the Cathedral School & Parish Art Show.
+Some are community building in nature; these include our Back-to- School Family Celebration, Special Friends Breakfast, and April in Paris(h), the Cathedral School & Parish Art Show.